pianoza/sub-cortical_segmentation/README.md

-# Sub-cortical brain tissue segmentation of MRI
+# Sub-cortical brain structure segmentation of MRI

-Subcortical brain tissue segmentation of MRI images using a combination of convolutional and a-priori spatial feautures.
+Subcortical brain structure segmentation of MRI images using a combination of convolutional and a-priori spatial feautures.
 An electronic prepint of the method is available here: [https://arxiv.org/abs/1709.09075](https://arxiv.org/abs/1709.09075)

 ## Overview: